timholy/IProfile.jl/README.md

 This package contains profiling tools for the [Julia][Julia] language.
 Profilers are mainly used for code optimization, particularly to find bottlenecks.

-This package implements two [types of profilers](http://en.wikipedia.org/wiki/Profiling_(computer_programming)), an "instrumenting" profiler and a "sampling" (statistical) profiler.
-Here are some of the key points:
+This package implements two [types of profilers][wp], an "instrumenting" profiler and a "sampling" (statistical) profiler.

+### Instrumenting profiler

-- The instrumenting profiler provides detailed, line-by-line information, including the number of times each line gets executed and the total run time.
-- The instrumenting profiler has a significant performance overhead, and requires that your code be (automatically) modified by encapsulating it in "@iprofile begin...end".
+The instrumenting profiler provides detailed information, including the number of times each line gets executed and the total run time.
+However, the instrumenting profiler requires that your code be (automatically) modified by encapsulating it in "@iprofile begin...end".
+It also has a significant performance cost.

+### Sampling profiler

-- The sampling profiler grabs "snapshots" during the execution of any task, extracting the function and its line number for each snapshot.
-Line numbers that occur frequently are indicative of a step in your computation that consumes significant resources.
-These snapshots occur at intervals (by default, 1 ms) and hence do not provide complete line-by-line coverage.
+The sampling profiler works by grabbing "snapshots" during the execution of any task.
+Each "snapshot" extracts the currently-running function line number.
+Lines that occur frequently are indicative of a step in your computation that consumes significant resources.

-- The sampling profiler requires no code modifications, and hence can profile into Julia's core code and even (optionally) into C libraries.
+On the downside, these snapshots occur at intervals (by default, 1 ms) and hence do not provide complete line-by-line coverage.
+On the upside, the sampling profiler requires no code modifications.
+As an important consequence, it can profile into Julia's core code and even (optionally) into C libraries.
+Finally, by running "infrequently" there is very little performance overhead.

 ## Installation